Melanie Rush

 I work on women’s long quest for economic and political citizenship in the United States.
 My dissertation is a political history of the Nineteenth Amendment.
 In my prior career I was a civil rights lawyer and ran LGBTQ and immigrant rights organizations.
 Happy to talk about orals, academic and other forms of history writing, being a second-career grad student, and more.

-Ask Me About: First Year Exam, Oral Exam
+Ask Me About: First Year Exam, Oral Exam, Dissertation Proposal / Defense

 Orals committee: Donna Haverty-Stacke (Diss.), David Waldstreicher (Early U.S.), Libby Garland (Later U.S.), Dagmar Herzog (Minor).